nellahmarie/nellahmarie/README.md

 - 👋 Hi, I’m @nellahmarie
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning in language C in Havard University Online
+- 🌱 I’m currently learning in language C, html, css, java, and c# in my university (University of Cebu, Lapu-lapu and Mandaue)
+- and I'm currently studying also at Havard University Online.
+We using C laguage as well.
-- 💞️ I’m looking to forward to learn more any langauages like html, css and many more
+- 💞️ I’m looking to forward to learn more any langauages to enhance my skills.
 - 📫 How to reach me?
 Just email me with these account: cnellahmarie@gmail.com or nellahtwins2@gmail.com

 <!---